Australian spy agency disrupts foreign election interference

 Quick links:

-Mike Burgess, directory-general of the Australian Security Intelligence Organization, did not identify the country when he delivered his annual security threat assessment on Wednesday.
+Mike Burgess, directory-general of the Australian Security Intelligence Organisation, did not identify the country when he delivered his annual security threat assessment on Wednesday.

 He also did not say whether the targeted election was federal or state.
 Australians will vote for their national government by May.

-Inducements included promises of favorable stories in foreign-language news platforms, consultants and advertising, he said.
+Inducements included promises of favourable stories in foreign-language news platforms, consultants and advertising, he said.

 Burgess did not say whether charges have been brought.

-In 2020, Di Sanh Duong, a Melbourne-based leader of a Chinese community organization and former political candidate, became the first person to be charged with foreign interference.
+In 2020, Di Sanh Duong, a Melbourne-based leader of a Chinese community organisation and former political candidate, became the first person to be charged with foreign interference.